High margins won't last, say cautious EU refiners

 Facts Global Energy estimates that overall refining margins hit a four-year high of $8 a barrel in early September, helping trading houses which bought refineries at rock-bottom prices earlier this year to offset their outlay.

-Robert Mwasaru, director of group planning and optimization at MOL MOLB.BU, said the period of stronger margins had come as a surprise to most in the industry, with poor forecasting from analysts even as to the direction of Brent crude prices.
+Robert Mwasaru, director of group planning and optimisation at MOL, said the period of stronger margins had come as a surprise to most in the industry, with poor forecasting from analysts even as to the direction of Brent crude prices.

 “You have to be very fast to react to market changes, but there is a timegap between feedstock ordering and physical delivery,” he said.
 “You have to ask if you are confident your refining margin will still be there in two months’ time to make the marginal crudes profitable.”

-Switching from maximizing diesel to maximizing gasoline and vice versa might also take weeks, while sourcing customers is critical.
+Switching from maximising diesel to maximising gasoline and vice versa might also take weeks, while sourcing customers is critical.
 “When operating flat out it is always a challenge to place the gasoline,” Mwasaru said.

 He also highlighted an inability to ramp up production if units were offline for repairs.
 “On an operational level, I have never seen a refinery without any problems - something is always leaking,” Mwasaru said.

-Refiners that offloaded their weakest assets and invested in upgrades put themselves in the best position to benefit from the unexpectedly favorable market environment over the summer.
+Refiners that offloaded their weakest assets and invested in upgrades put themselves in the best position to benefit from the unexpectedly favourable market environment over the summer.

-Peter Mather, group regional vice president Europe at BP (BP.L), said utilization rates for BP refineries were at the top end of the industry, with an overall global utilization rate of some 94.5 percent for the second quarter of 2012.
+Peter Mather, group regional vice president Europe at BP , said utilisation rates for BP refineries were at the top end of the industry, with an overall global utilisation rate of some 94.5 percent for the second quarter of 2012.